 Need help or advice to find a dentist?

-Call NHS Customer Contact Services 0300 311 2233 if you require further assistance with finding a dentist
+Call NHS Customer Services on 0300 311 2233 if you require further assistance with finding a dentist.

-If you need any advice and support in your caring role, contact our Admiral Nurse Dementia Helpline on 0800 888 6678, or email firstname.lastname@example.org
+If you need any advice and support in your caring role, contact the Admiral Nurse Dementia Helpline on 0800 888 6678, or email firstname.lastname@example.org